zilishen/documentation/content/nap-dos/releases/about-4.1.md

 - [TLS fingerprint]({{< relref "/nap-dos/directives-and-policy/learn-about-directives-and-policy.md#policy-directive-app_protect_dos_policy_file" >}}) feature is not used in CentOS 7.4 and RHEL 7 / UBI 7 due to the old OpenSSL version.
 The required OpenSSL version is 1.1.1 or higher.

+- Monitor directive `app_protect_dos_monitor` with `proxy_protocol` parameter can not be configured on Ubuntu 18.04.
+As a result, gRPC and HTTP/2 DoS protection for `proxy_protocol` configuration is not supported.

 - Slow POST attack always mitigates with block action while other types of attacks can also be mitigated with redirection or JS challenges.

 - The recommended option of running NGINX Plus in a Docker Container is with the `daemon off` flag.
 It's mandatory for UBI 8.

 - The package dependencies for NGINX App Protect DoS have changed in this release, replacing the `curl` dependencies with `libcurl` only.
 For more information, see the [NGINX App Protect DoS Deployment Guide]({{< relref "/nap-dos/deployment-guide/learn-about-deployment.md#prerequisites" >}}).

-- Starting with this release, Ubuntu 18.04 support has been deprecated.